 - Bats can live up to 30 years.

 - Bats are vital to rain forests.
 Many trees rely on bats for pollination and seed dispersal.

 - Bats are also imperative to many foods and derivatives, including dates, bananas, guavas, balsa woods, vanilla, tequila and chewing gum.

 - Populations of bats are currently being threatened by loss of habitat and deliberate killing.

 - There is a bat that does suck blood – the vampire bat; however, it does not like human blood but the blood of cattle and birds.
 And it does not kill these animals.
 The vampire bat lives in Central and South America.

-Today there are many organizations, both privately and government run, that work towards the preservation of bats.
-If you’d like more information on how you can help or how you can attract bats to your insect-infested yard, check out the Bat Conservation web site here.
+Today there are many organizations, both privately and government-run, that work toward the preservation of bats.
+If you’d like more information on how you can help or how you can attract bats to your insect-infested yard, check out the Bat Conservation website here.